Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 It is, therefore, important that you set the right target of entering competitions where prizes in real tests can be achieved.
 Here are a few examples:

-Assetto Corsa Competizione hosts its SRO GT E-Sport Series, where many of the factory teams offer their representative sim drivers test days.
+- Assetto Corsa Competizione hosts its SRO GT E-Sport Series, where many of the factory teams offer their representative sim drivers test days or they get paid to race.

 The second key aspect of transferring skills is the problem that everyone in motorsport faces: budgets.
 Unless you’re one of a select few, the harsh reality is that little will come after your test day without you being willing to open your wallet.
 Results on a simulator are indicative of performance, but cash is paramount in moving things forward.

 Sim racing is full of individuals who all share the same passion, meaning you have a great starting point to look for prospective partners.
-Currently, the ‘sim-to-real-driver’ story is relatively untapped and would make a good starting point for sponsors.
+Currently, the ‘sim-to-real-driver’ story is very few and far between, but some have achieved it.
+In reality, you will actually find a lot of the very fast sim drivers are coming from real-world racing, where they may have run out of budget to make it, but can win money and make a career from sim racing instead.

 In truth, we could write a whole article around how to attain sponsorship, but the key takeaway is that it’s crucial to reach out to individuals in your leagues, racing groups or teams.
 You never know who you might meet that will be willing to support your journey.

-The temperatures in the cockpit of a racecar can exceed well over 100 degrees fahrenheit .
+The temperatures in the cockpit of a racecar can exceed well over 100 degrees.
 Throw in the constant lateral and longitudinal strains on the body and you can see why a proper strength training program can help temper the effects of this.

 - Cardiovascular training – To allow for proper oxygen utilisation during your drive.